HGGM-LIM/jclustering/README.md

 maximum value of the array.
 The presented implementation for `process()` simply clusters the TACs by looking at their peak times.

-The first lines of the method just prepare an empty `ImagePlus` image to set the result and get a reference its inner `ImageStack`.
-The object `ip` is internal to the `ClusteringTechnique` superclass and contains a reference to the image that is being analyzed.
-See the documentation for `ImagePlusHyp` in the Javadoc documentation for more details.
-This objects inherits all the methods from ImageJ's `ImagePlus`, plus several others.
+The first lines of the method just gest the image dimensions so the for loops can be built.

 The three nested for loops iterate through all the TACs of the image.
 The `slice` variable is 1-based in ImageJ, so it has to go from `1` to `dim[3]`.